ralfbiedert/cheats.rs/content/legal.md

 ### Operator

-Ralf Biedert (<a href="mailto:admin@xr.io">mail</a>)
+Ralf Biedert <sup><a href="mailto:webmaster@cheats.rs">📧</a></sup> <sup><a href="https://xr.io">🔗</a></sup>

 ### Hosting, GDPR, Privacy Information

-- The content on [cheats.rs](https://cheats.rs) is hosted on Amazon Web Services and dispatched via various edge locations (Cloudfront) around the globe.
+- The content on [cheats.rs](https://cheats.rs) is **hosted on Amazon Web Services** and dispatched via various edge locations (Cloudfront) around the globe.
 We enable "all" edge locations to minimize hops and latency, and because you are worth it :)
-- Access logs for content hosting are disabled in the AWS configuration, and we are not aware of any user tracking present in this configuration.
+- **Access logs** for content hosting are disabled in the AWS configuration, and we are **not aware of any user tracking** present in this configuration.
 Only aggregate statistics are provided, most notably, aggregated referrer information on a domain level, and aggregated visitor information on a country level, such as:

     ```
     cheats.rs               75.55%